-Ascophyllum nodosum is the key structuring species of this biotope.
-This species acts as an ecosystem engineer and the canopy that their fronds create modify habitat conditions.
-Although Fucus vesiculosus is important to this biotope, if this species were missing the biotope would still exist.
+Ascophyllum nodosum and Fucus vesiculosus are the key structuring species of this biotope.
+These two species act as ecosystem engineers and the canopies that their fronds create modify habitat conditions.
 The canopy provides protection from desiccation for the various underlying seaweeds in addition to providing a substratum for epifauna and being the primary food resource for grazers.
 This can facilitate the existence and survival of other intertidal species and therefore strongly influencing the structure and functioning of intertidal ecosystems (Jenkins et al., 2008).
-Therefore, the sensitivity assessment is based on the key structuring species (Ascophyllum nodosum), although the sensitivity of other species is addressed where relevant.